Faktatykki/tira-labra-markovjukebox/markovjukebox/documentation/implementation_document.md

 #### GeneratorService

-Is a service class for generating different components of a song.
+Service class for generating different components of a song.

+#### MarkovGenerator

+Service class for whole song creation based on training set.
+Leads the whole process of handling midi input/output and passing data to generate a song.

 #### SequenceCreator